9 min read

 2. Ensure compression is enabled on your server

-Make sure your server is configured to either use gzip or brotli compression when serving CSS and Javascript.
+Make sure your server is configured to use either gzip or Brotli compression when serving CSS and JavaScript.

 3. Self host files

-After the implementation of cache partitioning in the major browsers, there is no longer any potential advantage to using third party CDNs to serve assets like javascript, fonts, or CSS.
+After the implementation of cache partitioning in the major browsers, there is no longer any potential advantage to using third-party CDNs to serve assets like JavaScript, fonts, or CSS.
 Make a copy on your server and host them on your domain.

 4. If you can't self host then preconnect to third party domains